NicoMulet/WeatherSwiftUI/README.md

 ## API

 WeatherSwiftUI uses the [OpenWeather API](https://openweathermap.org) to fetch weather datas.
-It uses a free API key.
-So it only has a 3 hours and 5 days forecast.
+It uses a free API key thereby it only has a 3 hours and 5 days forecast.

 ## SwiftUI